About Group Policy Settings

 Update-Help cmdlet downloads and installs the newest help files for

-Update-Help downloads new help files from an Internet location specified by
+downloads new help files from an Internet location specified by the module.

 However, you can use the

-cmdlet to get the help files from the file system location and install them on
+Update-Help cmdlet to get the help files from the file system location and

-Users can override the particular file system location specified as the
+Update-Help commands.
+Users can override the particular file system location

-default value by entering a different file system location.
-But they cannot
+specified as the default value by entering a different file system location.

 If you enable this policy setting, you can specify a default value for the SourcePath parameter.
 Enter a file system location.